-Strategic risk can arise either from the strategy itself (such as the accumulation of risks or development in lines of business or less known markets), from external risks (such as an adverse economic environment), or from internal risks (such as certain causes of operational risk).
-Therefore, many of the risks discussed throughout Chapter C - Risk profile, including emerging risks, could also impact the success of the strategy.
+Strategic risk can be defined as the risks related to losses arising from an unsuccessful strategy or objectives.
+Strategic risks can arise as a consequence of either the strategy itself (such as the accumulation of risks or development in lines of business or less known markets), from external risks (such as an adverse economic environment), or from internal risks (such as certain causes of operational risk).
+Therefore, many of the risks discussed throughout Chapter C - Risk profile, in addition to emerging risks, could also impact the success of the strategy.